kevinlekiller/kwin-effect-shaders/README.md

 ## TODO

 Get the blacklist working.

-Get the vertex shader working (all it does currently is remove window decorations).

 Implement a whitelist system, where a program which matches the whitelist the shader processing will be automatically enabled.